zzakiullah/EZ-E/README.md

 `!attack <username>` - Attack someone when you feel harassed

 `!love <username>` - Send your love to someone.
 Don't provide a username and I'll send love to you instead.

+`!f` - For those moments where we need an F in the chat